-Maybe you've been busy and you forgot about the deadline looming, or maybe you're still tracking down documents you need to prepare your return.
-You know you might not have them by April 18—or at least you don't want to risk not having them at crunch time.
-The extension gives you until October 15.
+Maybe you've been busy and you've forgotten about the deadline looming, or maybe you're still tracking down the documents you need to prepare your return.
+You know that you might not have them by April 15—or at least you don't want to risk not having them.
+And that's okay.
+Just file IRS Form 4868 instead.

 If You Owe the IRS Money

 Unfortunately, your payment is still due by the initial filing deadline if you owe the IRS.
 Filing an extension doesn't normally give you additional time to address any taxes that are owed, and the IRS charges interest, and sometimes penalties, on tax payments that are made after the deadline.

 An extension gives you more time to file, but it doesn't give you more time to pay.

 It's usually a good idea to go ahead and prepare your tax return, even if you don't file it yet, so you have a rough idea of what you owe, if anything.
 It's best to send a payment for the amount you've estimated you'll owe when you submit your extension form.

 You're entitled to a refund if you miscalculate your estimate and end up overpaying.
 It's better to be safe than penalized and sorry.
 You'll have cut your penalties and interest to just the portion of the tax debt that you were short if you end up owing more than what you estimated.

 Download Form 4868, the Application for Automatic Extension of Time to File U.S. Individual Income Tax Return, from the IRS website.
 If you've calculated that you probably owe tax, write a check for that amount, and mail the extension form with your check.